All around the world, millions of people are on highly restrictive lose-weight-quick schemes to improve their health.

 In short, eggs are one of the most satiating foods on the planet.

-Green veggies such as asparagus, broccoli, and spinach are extremely nutrient-dense, full of fibrous carbohydrate, and they even contain a little protein too.
+Additionally, green vegetables, such as asparagus, broccoli, and spinach are extremely nutrient-rich, full of fibrous carbohydrates, and they even contain a little protein too.

-Compared to digestible sources of carbs such as white rice, bread, and sugars, they have the exact opposite effect on keeping us satiated.
+Compared to highly refined sources of carbohydrates, such as white bread and sugars, they have the exact opposite effect on keeping us satiated.

 Looking specifically at spinach, 100g comes in at a minuscule 23 calories – but these calories are packed with nutrients.

-In particular, there are massive amounts of vitamins A, C, K1, and B vitamins, as well as 3g of protein (26).
+In particular, there are significant amounts of vitamins A, C, K1, and B vitamins, as well as 3g of protein (26).

 All in all, these vegetables are highly satiating, and they provide some nice decoration next to a tasty steak.